holepunchto/hyperswarm/README.md

 #### `swarm.on('updated', ({ key }) => {})`

-Emitted once a discovery cycle for a particular topic completed.
+Emitted once a discovery cycle for a particular topic has completed.
 The topic can be identified by the `key` property of the emitted object.
 After this event the peer will wait for period of between 5 and 10 minutes before looking for new peers on that topic again.